15 Awesome Games for 5-7-year-olds with ADHD and Dyslexia!

 This is a classic game in many countries.

-Like Tic tac toe it’s a game that young kids like to play.
+Like Tic Tac Toe it’s a game that young kids like to play.

 It’s fun to plop the pieces into the slots and practice taking turns even if small children don’t understand the strategy behind the game.